chrismarksus/python_unit_test/README.md

 # to stop the VM
 vagrant halt && vagrant destroy

+# move to the vagrant directory
+cd /vagrant

 ```

 Once the docker container is open in the terminal ```cd /python_unit_test/app``` and run the line ```python3 -m unittest discover``` this will run the unit tests in the ```/app``` directory.